LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

     - Lake Ontario
     - UP train
 - Inspired me to give back: [reviewed an open PR for the Rails Guides](https://github.com/rails/rails/pull/52951#issuecomment-2391916720)
--  Reignited my drive to build!
+-  Reignited my drive to build and not just tinker!

 What a great conference, thank you to all that made it happen!

 ## What's next?

-Not sure yet but it's slowly forming.
+Not sure yet, the answer is slowly forming yet perpetually receding.

 Like you, I have a unique combination of skills and experiences.
 Some of mine are: football, exercise science, customer service, e-commerce, gardening, Rails, and creating bootstrapped businesses.